yiwenshao/Chiredis/README.md

-## Chiredis
+## hiredis-cluster

-Chiredis is a redis client library written in c.
+hiredis-cluster is a redis client library written in c.
 It is built upon hiredis to add supports for access to redis cluster.
-To use chiredis, you need to follow the following steps.
+To use hiredis-cluster, you need to follow the following steps.

 ## install hiredis